-Skills/experience Description People and culture Experience in overseeing workplace culture (including health, wellbeing and safety), people management, development and succession planning, setting remuneration frameworks, and promoting diversity and inclusion.
-Marketing Senior executive experience in trading or marketing of resources, including detailed knowledge of Iluka's markets and competitors.
+Skills/experience Description Marketing Senior executive experience in trading or marketing of resources, including detailed knowledge of Iluka's markets and competitors.
 Sustainability and community engagement Understanding and experience in sustainability best practices to manage the impact of business operations on the environment and community and the potential impact of climate change on business operations, and expertise in community and stakeholder relations.
-Regulatory and public policy Digital, data and technology Recent experience or expertise in identifying, assessing, implementing and leveraging digital technologies and other innovations, understanding the use of data and analytics, and responding to digital disruption.
+Regulatory and public policy Experience in the management and oversight of compliance with legal and regulatory requirements and/or experience in the development, implementation and review of regulatory and public policy, including professional experience working or interacting with government and regulators.
+Digital, data and technology Recent experience or expertise in identifying, assessing, implementing and leveraging digital technologies and other innovations, understanding the use of data and analytics, and responding to digital disruption.

-The current skills and experience of the Board are illustrated overleaf.
+The current skills and experience of the Board are illustrated below.